melt-umn/ableC-lvars/README.md

 + Better positive tests
 + Add tests for new features
 + Fix customer examples with erroring out on top (maybe use lub directly?)
++ Fix types to remove unnecessary bottom element in examples

 #### Usability: